 - Purchased Services.
 Amounts paid for personal services rendered by personnel who are not on the payroll of the district school board, and other services that the board may purchase.
 While a product may or may not result from the transaction, the primary reason for the purchase is the service provided.
 Salaries and benefits for school and school district personnel should be reported under Object 100, Salaries, and Object 200, Benefits, regardless of the funding source for the expenditure. - Professional and Technical Services.
-Services that by their nature can be performed only by persons with specialized skills and knowledge acquired through intensive academic preparation.
+Services that, by their nature, can be performed only by persons with specialized skills and knowledge acquired through intensive academic preparation.
 Included are the services of architects, engineers, auditors, dentists, medical doctors, lawyers, consultants and accountants.
-Please see Object 390, Other Purchased Services, for distributions to charter schools. - 311 Subawards Under Subagreements First \$25,000.
-For subagreements reported under Professional and Technical Services, record the first \$25,000 of each subaward. - Subawards Under Subagreements In Excess of \$25,000.
-For subagreements reported under Professional and Technical Services, record all subawards in excess of \$25,000 regardless of the period covered by the grant or subcontract. - Insurance and Bond Premiums.
+See Object 390, Other Purchased Services, for distributions to charter schools. - 311 Subawards Under Subagreements First \$25,000.
+For subagreements reported under Professional and Technical Services, record the first \$25,000 of each subaward. - 312 Subawards Under Subagreements In Excess of \$25,000.
+For subagreements reported under Professional and Technical Services, record all subawards in excess of \$25,000, regardless of the period covered by the grant or subcontract. - 319 Technology-Related Professional and Technical Services.
+For dataprocessing and coding services, and other professional and technical services expenditures related to technology. - Insurance and Bond Premiums.
 Expenditures for all types of insurance coverage (other than insurance described in Object 230, Group Insurance), such as property, liability, fidelity and bond premiums. - Travel.
 Costs for transportation, meals, hotels, registration fees and other expenditures associated with traveling on business for the district school board.
 Per diem payments in lieu of reimbursement for subsistence (room and board) are reported as travel expenditures.
 Also included is student travel authorized by the district school board, including student admission fees on field trips.
 See object 730, Dues and Fees, for other student fees not considered travel. - Repairs and Maintenance.
 Expenditures for repairs and maintenance services not provided directly by school district personnel.
 This includes contracts and agreements covering the upkeep of grounds, buildings and equipment.
 Costs for new construction, renovations and remodeling are capital expenditures and, therefore, are not included.